 The Medfield Landfill (65 North Meadows Road) was used for municipal solid waste disposal.
 It is adjacent to the Turtle Brook wetland complex, but tightly regulated and inspected by the Massachusetts Department of Environmental Protection (DEP).
-The former Medfield State Hospital, located near one of the town wells, has been remediated by the Commonwealth.
+The former Medfield State Hospital construction and demolition debris disposal area, located near one of the town wells, has been remediated by the Commonwealth.
 MassGIS (MassMapper) does not show other landfills (capped or uncapped) in Medfield.

-There are a few DEP tier classified sites with hazardous materials releases.
+There are a few DEP tier-classified sites with hazardous materials releases.
 These are at 26 Spring Street (three sites) and at Medfield State Hospital (also three sites).
 None pose imminent hazard risks.
 There are also former hazardous materials releases with Activities and Use Limitations (AULs), referred to as institutional controls at the federal level (105 Adams Street and Medfield State Hospital).
 AULs create the ground rules for what uses can safely be carried on (e.g., no basement day care centers) customized to the risk assessment of the site.
 Assuming the AULs are followed those are in compliance and do not pose significant risks.
-The audits all AULs after those sites get their permanent solutions.
+The Massachusetts Department of Environmental Protection audits all AULs after those sites get their permanent solutions.